Redpill-Linpro/alfresco-cluster-probe/README.md

 Building & Installation
 ------------
-The build produces jar filew which can be included in your maven project using the following declaration in your pom.xml files.
+The build produces jar file which can be included in your maven project using the following declaration in your pom.xml files.

 Repository dependency: